saeidamiri1/python_training_platform/docs/book/ch8_class/ch8_class.md

 bmi_body(SAM)
 ```

-Or it can be simpified to
+Or, it can be simplified as follows:

 ```python
 class body(object):